-Try as they might, city leaders, Chamber of Commerce officials, and other influential persons have struggle mightily to define Jacksonville.
+Try as they might, city leaders, Chamber of Commerce officials, and other influential persons have struggled mightily to define Jacksonville.
 Every decade or so, a new slogan or moniker is brought forth.
 “The Bold New City of the South”–a rather ambitious example from the late-60s consolidation era–seems to have only taken hold in the 2010s, after a few locally minded entrepreneurs ran with it.
 “America’s Logistics Center” is too niche a slogan to warrant impassioned feelings on either side.
 The city’s most recent attempt at a a fresh slogan, “It’s Easier Here”, was widely panned as tone deaf, if not absurdly farcical.

 Still, a more notorious moniker has pervaded.
 Perhaps no statistic–not quantity of cargo, not cost of living–has defined Jacksonville more than its consistently high murder rate.
 And thus, the nickname “Murder Capital” has haunted the city for more than a century.